woody180/tool-x/README.md

 # Router
 ## Creating routes

 Go to the app/Routes directory.
-Create route file add add two lines to it...
+Create route file and add two lines to it...
 ```
 <?php